-Omega-3 fatty acids are essential fats, which means your body needs them to survive.
+Omega-3’s essential fats, which means your body needs them to survive.

 Since these fats aren’t made by your body, you have to get them from the foods you eat or in the form of supplements.